Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Setup for proving thermal temporal bounds

+Notwithstanding the classical intuition that we just reviewed (expected for quantum systems having a classical description), some physicists might define equilibrated thermal systems as having the (trivially stationary) canonical density matrix.
+Pragmatically, from a technical standpoint, equilibrium dynamics computations (including those employing the Keldysh formalism, thermofield double representation of the canonical density matrix, general related Kubo-Martin-Schwinger conditions, and much else) \cite{das, KMS1,KMS2,KMS3} are typically centered around the canonical density matrix.
 On a conceptual level, the Eigenstate Thermalization Hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,srednicki-95} posits that in many thermal systems, the (typically highly entangled) many body eigenstates of the Hamiltonian defining the system readily reproduces the full global equilibrium average.
 Viewed through such lens, talking about time dependent expectation values of observables may sound a little bit strange- the time derivatives of all such expectation values computed with $\rho_{\Lambda}^{\sf {canonical }}$ vanish and any inequalities involving these (such as those of Eq. (\ref{central1})) become trivial.
 To further highlight the generality of our results and their physical content also in such idealized situations, we will illustrate (Section \ref{high-moment-derivative}) that not only are the expectation values of ${\sf Tr} \Big(\rho_{\Lambda} \frac{dQ_{i}^{H}}{dt} \Big)$ bounded but that also all higher moments of any such derivatives ${\sf Tr} \Big(\rho_{\Lambda} (\frac{dQ_{i}^{H}}{dt})^{n} \Big)$ satisfy similar inequalities for any power $n>1$.
 For even $n$, the latter expectation values (similar to the squared velocities in the earlier discussed example of the gas) will become finite also when considering the idealized situation in which the density matrix of the single thermal system is set, by fiat, equal to that of the canonical ensemble (i.e., we will derive inequalities that become nontrivial for $~{\sf Tr} \Big(\rho_{\Lambda}^{\sf {canonical }} (\frac{dQ_{i}^{H}}{dt})^{n} \Big)$ when $n$ is even).
-Our discussion in Section \ref{high-moment-derivative} will largely be semi-classical.
-To further illustrate that {\it semiclassical approximations are not necessary} we will, in Sections \ref{t-auto},\ref{sec:diff}, and \ref{GKsec} as well as Appendices \ref{sec:viscosity} and \ref{sec:conduct}, first derive and employ bounds on the time derivatives of the equilibrium autocorrelation functions.
-Here, too, the relevant equilibrium averages (those of the time derivatives of the equilibrium autocorrelation function) do not trivially vanish.In general thermal systems harboring spatially decaying connected correlations, ensemble averages can be seen to reproduce the global expectation values \footnote{If particle (or site) $i \equiv i_0$ is decoupled from a distant similar particle $i_{1}$ which in turn is decoupled from $i_{2}, \cdots i_{n'}$, then we may view $i, i_{1}, i_{2}, \ldots, i_{n'}$ as belonging to different realizations of a system $\Lambda$.
+Our discussion in Section \ref{high-moment-derivative} will largely be semiclassical.
+To further illustrate that {\it semiclassical approximations are not necessary} we will, in Sections \ref{t-auto},\ref{sec:diff} and \ref{GsKsec}, first derive and employ bounds on the time derivatives of the equilibrium autocorrelation functions.
+The time derivatives of the canonical ensemble autocorrelation functions also do not trivially vanish.
+In general thermal systems harboring spatially decaying connected correlations, ensemble averages can be seen to reproduce the global expectation values \footnote{If particle (or site) $i \equiv i_0$ is decoupled from a distant similar particle $i_{1}$ which in turn is decoupled from $i_{2}, \cdots i_{n'}$, then we may view $i, i_{1}, i_{2}, \ldots, i_{n'}$ as belonging to different realizations of a system $\Lambda$.
 The ensemble average over these realizations of $\Lambda$ will coincide with the global average of the expectation value of $Q^H$ at sites $i, i_{1}i_{2}, \ldots$ .
 In such situations in which the correlation length is finite and particles (or sites) $i, i_{1}, i_{2}, \ldots, i_{n'}$ are decoupled, we can see how relations such as

 are obtained.}.